-Some common questions and misconceptions about the Cadet Program
+Common Misconceptions about the Cadet Program

 1. "You have to join the military after cadets."

 This is untrue.
 Cadets, while enjoying support from the Canadian Forces (CF), are not military members, and there is no obligation to join the CF upon graduating the program.